guardian/thrashers/README.md

 ![Snap JSON example](doc-images/snap-json-html.jpg)

-You can then drag that link into the thrasher container.
+You can then drag that link into the thrasher container on the front you want the thrasher to appear on.

-Remember to choose benthrasher from the select-element drop down if you want it to appear on that page.

-You should now see your thrasher at the bottom of the [Thrasher front](http://m.code.dev-theguardian.com/thrashers) on `CODE`.

-OR IF YOU USED benthrasher you should now see your thrasher at the bottom of the [Ben Thrasher front](http://m.code.dev-theguardian.com/benthrasher) on `CODE`.

 #### Display on Apps